 Cuba has a tropical climate and is mostly hot and sunny throughout the year, although it is susceptible to storms and occasional hurricanes from Jul-Nov.
 The humidity and high temperatures (up to 33°C) in Jul-Aug can be stifling.
-During the dry season, Dec-Apr the weather is more benign, with slightly lower temperatures.
+During the Dec-Apr dry season the weather is more benign with slightly lower temperatures.
 Most rain falls between Jun-Sep.

-Havana: Light clothing, cotton and natural fibres; sensible flat comfortable shoes for walking tours.
+Havana: Light clothing, cotton, and natural fibres; sensible flat comfortable shoes for walking tours.